AleksanderMako/game-of-three/docs/api.md

 ```

 #### Game controller
-The game controller includes methods that deal with updating the game object and fetchin it from the database.
+The game controller includes methods that deal with updating the game object and fetching it from the database.
 It is also implemented inside a class and expects a database service instance and a constancts object.
 The methods of the controller are:
 ```